Error bounds, PL condition, and quadratic growth for weakly convex functions, and linear convergences of proximal point methods: Subdifferential characterization of weakly convex functions

-\begin{deff} A function $f:\RR^n \to \overline{\RR}$ is called $\rho$-weakly convex if $f(x) + \frac{\rho}{2}\|x\|^2$ is convex. \end{deff} For this class of $\rho$-weakly convex functions, the Fr\'echet subdifferential always exists for any point $x \in \RR^n$.
+\begin{definition} A function $f:\RR^n \to \overline{\RR}$ is called $\rho$-weakly convex if $f + \frac{\rho}{2}\|\cdot\|^2$ is convex. \end{definition} For this class of $\rho$-weakly convex functions, the Fr\'echet subdifferential always exists for any point $x \in \RR^n$.
 This is because the Fr\'echet subdifferential is the same as the Clarke subdifferential for $\rho$-weakly convex functions and the Clarke subdifferential always exists \cite[Section 3 and fact 5]{li2020understanding}.
 The class of $\rho$-weakly convex functions also has the following nice characterizations.
-These characterizations offer favorable properties for $\rho$-weakly convex functions, which can be viewed as extensions from strongly convex functions. \begin{lem}[Subdifferential characterization {\cite[Lemma 2.1]{davis2019stochastic}}] The following statements are equivalent for any closed function $f(x)$. \begin{itemize} \itemsep{0.1 pt} \item The function $f$ is $\rho$-weakly convex. \item The approximate secant inequality holds:
+These characterizations offer favorable properties for $\rho$-weakly convex functions, which can be viewed as extensions from strongly convex functions. \begin{lemma}[Subdifferential characterization {\cite[Lemma 2.1]{davis2019stochastic}}] The following statements are equivalent for any closed and proper function $f:\RR^n \to \overline{\RR}$. \begin{itemize} \itemsep{0.1 pt} \item The function $f$ is $\rho$-weakly convex. \item The approximate secant inequality holds:

 \item The subgradient inequality holds:

 \item The subdifferential map is hypomonotone:

 \end{itemize} If $f$ is $\mathcal{C}^2$-smooth, then the four properties above are all equivalent to